brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 **NOTE: While Java 21 may work, I wouldn't recommend using it as Minecraft is made for Java 17 aswell as mods.**

-Couleur also maintains a good (but somewhat outdated) running list of JREs here: https://rentry.co/JREs
+~~Couleur also maintains a good (but somewhat outdated) running list of JREs here: https://rentry.co/JREs~~ Sadly, It got removed and Couleur had no backup [Link Here](https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/pull/51)

 <br/>